-Educational and Image Campaign for tab water from “Hamburg Wasser”, the local waterworks.
-(Pitch)
+Educational and Image Campaign for tap water from “Hamburg Wasser”, the local waterworks.
+(New Business)

 Disciplines: Campaign Development, Logo Design, Art Direction

-82,5% of the inhabitants of Hamburg describe the quality of their tab water as good oder very good.
+82,5% of the inhabitants of Hamburg describe the quality of their tap water as good oder very good.

 But only 4% of it is used for food or drinking!
 Seems like everyone uses tab water, but drinking it is unpopular.

-Compared to bottled water, the quality of tab water is tested more often and with stricter restrictions.
-The carbon footprint is 0,3604g CO2/l for tab water and 211,35g CO2/l for bottled water.
+Compared to bottled water, tap water undergoes more quality tests and faces stricter restirictions.
+The carbon footprint is at 0,3604g CO2/l for tap water and unbelievable 211,35g CO2/l for bottled water.

-Tab water costs less than 0,5 cent per litre where as bottled water from a discounter (Aldi Nord) is at 13 cent and the market leader “Gerolsteiner” is priced 59 cent.
+Tap water costs less than 0,5 Euro cent per litre where as bottled water from a discounter (Aldi Nord) is at 13 Euro cent and the market leader “Gerolsteiner” is priced 59 Euro cent.